nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source:

-* Filters the displayed list of food items to only include food items containing the supplied keywords.
+* Filters the displayed list of food items to only include food items corresponding to the provided parameters.

 </div>